Korek Airlines

-Korek Airlines was an Iraqi charter airline based in Arbil, Iraq.
+Korek Airlines was an Iraqi charter airline based in Erbil, Kurdistan Region.
 The airline operated for only a month.

 History

 It was established in 2006 and commenced operations in April 2006 with a wet leased McDonnell Douglas MD-83 aircraft from MAP Jet, an Austrian airline.
 The airline ceased operations within a month and the aircraft was returned to the leasor on 26 May 2006.

 Fleet

 Korek Airlines operated a single wet leased McDonnell Douglas MD-83.